 Complete the following pre-learning check to test your knowledge.
 Answer “true or false” to the three statements below.
 Click on the blue box to find the correct answer.

 False, even if you don’t qualify for a traditional credit card, you can apply for a secured credit card.
-You need to pay a deposit to get a secured credit card but you can get a secured credit card even if your credit score is low or if you don’t have a credit score yet.
+You need to pay a deposit to get a secured credit card, but you can get a secured credit card even if your credit score is low or if you don’t have a credit score yet.
 Using a secured credit card will help you build up your credit score.

 True, checking your own credit report or credit score does not have an effect on your credit score.
-Only so-called “hard inquiries” have an effect on your credit score.
+Only “hard inquiries” have an effect on your credit score.
 Lenders perform hard inquiries when you apply for a new loan or credit card with them.
 So, it is best not to apply for new loans or credit cards more often than once every six months to minimize the impact on your credit score.

 What is a Credit Report & Score?

 Your credit history is detailed on your credit report.
-In the United States, three credit bureaus (Experian, TransUnion, and Equifax) maintain a credit report for you.
+In the United States, three credit bureaus (Experian, TransUnion, and Equifax) keep a credit report for you.
 Creditors, such as credit card companies, report your borrowing and repayment information to these credit bureaus.
 This information is then included on your credit report.
 Examples of information on your credit report include: